Bacon in fabliaux: De Haimet et de Barat et Travers

-In De Haimet et de Barat et Travers, two thieves, the eponymous brothers Haimet and Barat, and a peasant farcically steal and then steal back, repeatedly, a piece of bacon.
+In De Haimet et de Barat et Travers, two thieves, the eponymous brothers Haimet and Barat, and a peasant, farcically steal and then steal back a piece of bacon repeatedly.

-The peasant Travers is warned by his wife that she believes misfortune is coming their way, and hides a piece of bacon that he knows the brother thieves (who, in the prologue to the tale, have had a thieving competition in which Haimet steals the eggs out of a bird's nest in a tree and Barat steals his trousers from him whilst he is doing it) have their eyes upon.
+His wife warns the peasant Travers that she believes misfortune is coming their way, and hides a piece of bacon that he knows the brother thieves (who, in the prologue to the tale, have had a thieving competition in which Haimet steals the eggs out of a bird's nest in a tree and Barat steals his trousers from him whilst he is doing it) have their eyes upon.
 Nonetheless, the brothers manage to steal the bacon, but while they are cooking it on a fire in the forest, Travers steals it back, scaring them away by pretending to be a ghost.
 The tale then proceeds to recount the bacon being stolen back and forth between the two parties.

 In this fabliau, the word "bacon" denotes pork products in a general fashion, just as colloquially in Modern French "cochon" can denote both the animal per se and "a bit of pig", its preserved meat.

 Priests instead of stolen bacon

 In two tales of circulating bodies, Du Segretain Moine and Du Prestre qu'on porte, dead priests end up substituted for stolen bacon.

 In the first, the body of a priest killed by a watchful husband is hidden in the latrine of a monastery, dutifully returned by the prior, hidden again by the husband, this time in a farmer's manure pile in a sack used by thieves for stolen bacon, retrieved by the thieves thinking that it is their bacon, returned by them to where they stole the bacon from, and finally strapped to a horse and sent to the monastery by the bacon's original owner, a farmer named Thibault.
 The horse, which stumbles on its way to the monastery, finally gets the blame for the priest's death.

-In the second, the body circulates from the doorstep of a neighbour, to a horse, to the house of a peasant, to a sack, and into the hands of thieves who have stolen some bacon.
+In the second, the body circulates from the doorstep of a neighbor, to a horse, to the house of a peasant, to a sack, and into the hands of thieves who have stolen some bacon.
 The thieves place it where the bacon was, from where it is removed by a tavernkeeper, put in the linen chest of a bishop, and thence placed in the bishop's bed whilst he is asleep by a prior.
 In fright when he awakes to find it there, the bishop strikes the body and, assuming that he killed the priest, quietly finally buries the body.